-- The plan effective date (noted on your Enrollment Form) - The date your SimplyHSA becomes funded (you receive your Welcome email)
+- The plan effective date (noted on your Enrollment Form) - The date your HSA becomes funded

-■ SimplyHSA with the BESTflexSM Plan: FSA Rollovers, Runout, and more
+SimplyHSA with the BESTflexSM Plan: FSA Rollovers, Runout, and more

-Using SimplyHSA with a Health Care Flexible Spending Account (FSA)
+■ Using SimplyHSA with a Health Care Flexible Spending Account (FSA)

 There are two kinds of Health Care FSAs: a standard health FSA that can be used to pay for medical, dental, and vision expenses and a limited health FSA that can be used to pay for only dental and vision expenses.
 Only the limited health FSA is compatible with an HSA in the same plan year.